Horn Maker

 Read the entry

-Three weeks later, The Guardian ran the same template.
-Cathy Dean of Save the Rhino gave the framing line, "there is general horror at the idea", without mentioning the group's establishment ties.
-Pembient's 45% Vietnam market figure surfaced, but the evaluative weight stayed with conservationists.
-Two major outlets in six weeks.
-No longer an article.
-A frame.
+Three weeks after New Scientist, The Guardian ran the same template.
+Cathy Dean of Save the Rhino gave the framing line: "there is general horror at the idea."
+Two major outlets, same sources, same frame.
+No longer individual articles.
+A consolidated position.

 May 24, 2015Press